 A crypto wallet is an application or hardware device that allows individuals to store and transfer digital assets like cryptocurrencies and Non-Fungible Tokens (NFTs).
-To create and trade items on OpenSea, you’ll need to know how to use one.
+This guide breaks down the crypto wallet basics that you'll need to know before creating and trading items on OpenSea.

 When you download a crypto wallet, you take control of two 42-character keys; a public key, known as your wallet address, and a private key.
 You can think of your public key as your shareable bank account info, so copy and paste it in when people ask for your address.
 Your private key works like a password and should remain private.